Take control of your critical contractor relationships with a custom drafted Independent Contractor Agreement.

 Good Lawyers are experts in contract law and they want to help your business grow.
 You can be confident that they will design Agreements that will support your goals.

 First, have a kick-off call with your lawyer to discuss your business and your contractor relationship.
-After the call, your lawyer will draft and send you the completed document.
+Your lawyer will let you know whether you should use a Basic or Complex Agreement.
+Learn more about the differences on the Info Sheet below.

 1. Define the relationship